Pavan-1997/Linux-Shell_Basic_Commands/README.md

   (Displays the last 5 lines of the file "demo.txt")

+- less demo.txt
+opens the file "demo.txt" in a pager, allowing you to view its content interactively with scrolling and search capabilities

+more demo.txt
+ displays the content of the file "demo.txt" one screen at a time, allowing you to navigate through the content using the spacebar

 - `diff`

   (Find the difference between two files, diff file1.txt file2.txt)